jonjonsonjr/test-docs/README.md

 provide a mechanism for its users to give a thumbs-up or thumbs-down when they are watching content.
 This type of communication requires a custom data channel.

-To facilitate this, the last argument to the `initialize()` call of the `VideoCastManager` can be used.
+To do this, you can use the last argument to `VideoCastManager.initialize()`.
 You can choose a namespace and pass that in as the last argument.
 CCL will then set up the sender part of the data channel and provide a single API for you to send a message to the receiver (`sendDataMessage()`) and two callbacks:

 1. `onDataMessageReceived()` - called when the receiver receives a message
 2. `onDataMessageSendFailed()` - called if the send command encounters an error